Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Introduction

-The property of the linear depth increase along \lo\ rewrite sequences suggests an alternative proof of the result by Accattoli and Dal~Lago, now based on a graph rewriting implementation.
-The crucial idea is to use (directed acyclic) graph representations of terms in \lTRSs, which can safeguard that the implementation preserves the linear depth increase property, and to employ the power of sharing to avoid size explosion of the graph representations. \footnote{In the proof by Accattoli and Dal~Lago the chosen representations are terms in the linear explicit substitution calculus, and size explosion is avoided by showing that linear size increase holds for `\lo\ useful' rewrite sequences.} If additionally the overhead for the search and the simulation of the next redex contraction can be bounded polynomially in the present graph size, then \lo\ rewrite sequences can be simulated efficiently (first by graph rewrite steps, which subsequently can be implemented efficiently on a reasonable machine).
-In Section~\ref{sec:idea:graph:implementation} we sketch the basic idea for a graph implementation in which subterm sharing guarantees that the size increase of the graph that represents a \lambdaterm\ is polynomial in the number of simulated \lo\ \betareduction\ steps.
+The linear-depth-increase property along \lo\ rewrite sequences suggests an alternative proof, which is based on graph rewriting, of the result by Accattoli and Dal~Lago.
+The crucial idea is to use directed acyclic graph representations of terms in a \lTRS\ with the property that the depth of a graph (which is defined due to acyclicity) corresponds closely to the depth of the represented term.
+Then the power of sharing is deployed to avoid size explosion of the graph representations.
+In Section~\ref{sec:idea:graph:implementation} we sketch the basic idea for such a graph implementation, and estimate its complexity.

-\paragraph{Notation.} By $\nat = \setexp{0,1,2,\ldots}$ we denote the natural numbers including $0$.
-For term rewriting systems, terminology and notation from the book \cite{terese:2003} is used, shortly summarized here.
-A signature $\asig$ is a set of function symbols together with an arity function.
-For signature~$\asig$ we denote by $\termsover{\asig}$ the set of terms over $\asig$, and by $\inftermsover{\asig}$ the set of infinite terms over $\asig$.
-For a term $\ater$, $\depth{\ater}$ denotes the depth of $\ater$, that is, the longest path in the syntax tree of $\ater$ from the root to a leaf.
-A term rewriting system (\TRS) is a pair $\pair{\asig}{\arules}$ consisting of a signature~$\asig$, and a set $\arules$ of rules for terms over $\asig$ (subject to the usual restrictions).
-For a \TRS\ with rewrite relation $\sred$, the many-step (zero, one or more step) rewrite relation is denoted by $\smred$, and the $n$\nb-step rewrite relation by $\sredn{n}$, for $n\in\nat$.
-Constrasting with terms in a \TRS\ (first-order terms), \lambdaterms\ are viewed as $\alpha$\nb-equivalence classes of pseudo-term representations with names for bound variables.
-For \lambdaterms, $\sbetared$ denotes \betareduction, and $\slobetared$ \lo\ \betareduction.